 Why Do Employers Ghost Applicants After an Interview?

 Remember, ghosting can happen for various reasons and may not necessarily reflect your qualifications or fit for the role.
 Ghosting can be a frustrating experience, but it’s important to keep a positive attitude and continue the job search with confidence and determination.
 Here are the most common reasons for the radio silence after the interview.

 Your Interviewer Has Been Laid Off

-Unfortunately, given the widespread 2022-2023 layoffs (especially in Big Tech), this is becoming a more common scenario.
-Your interviewer (or even the hiring manager) may have been laid off from their position and unable to follow up or give you an update on the hiring process.
+Unfortunately, this is becoming a more common scenario given the widespread 2022-2023 layoffs (especially in Big Tech).
+Your interviewer (or even the hiring manager) may have been laid off from their position and unable to follow up or update you on the hiring process.

 You Don’t Fit The Role (But The Company Doesn’t Have a Way to Tell You)